Virtual-Coffee/VC-Community-Docs/coffees/new_volunteer_onboarding.md

 This article serves as a living document for getting you all set up for feeling confident and secure in your new role.
 While you are always welcome to ask a community maintainer or more experienced volunteer for advice, we know folks get a lot of value from having an official source that they can refer to.
-So without further ado, here are our recommended steps for getting the most out of your onbaording experience.
+So without further ado, here are our recommended steps for getting the most out of your onboarding experience.

 **Table of Contents**
 - [The Documentation](#the-documentation)